KEEPING YOUR CHILD SAFE

 Our Deputy Designated Safeguarding Leads are Mrs. Elaine Haves and Mrs. Katie Palmer.

-Our Governor with responsibility for safeguarding is Mrs. Ami Hall.
+Our Governor with responsibility for safeguarding is Miss Elizabeth Pink

 If you are concerned about a child or young person, please discuss your concerns with one of the above immediately.

-Alternatively should none of the above be available and you remain concerned about a child or adult’s welfare who lives in Northumberland, please use the following contact details.
+Alternatively, if you are concerned about a child or adult’s welfare who lives in Northumberland, please use the following contact details.

 Northumberland OneCall : 01670 536 400 or email: firstname.lastname@example.org